TheOtherRolesAU/TheOtherRoles/README.md

 - After that each role that has 10%-90% selected adds 1-9 tickets to a ticket pool (one pool for Impostors, one for Crewmates).
 Then the roles will be selected randomly from that pool as long as possible (until the selected number is reached, until there are no more crewmates or until there are no more tickets).
 If a role is selected from the pool, obviously all the tickets of that role are being removed.

 **Example:**\
-Settings: 2 special crewmate roles, Snitch: 100%, Spy: 10%, Tracker: 30%\
+Settings: 2 special crewmate roles, Snitch: 100%, Hacker: 10%, Tracker: 30%\
-Result: Snitch is assigned, then one role out of the pool [Spy, Tracker, Tracker, Tracker] is being selected\
+Result: Snitch is assigned, then one role out of the pool [Hacker, Tracker, Tracker, Tracker] is being selected\
-Note: Changing the settings to Spy: 20%, Tracker: 60% would statistically result in the same outcome .
+Note: Changing the settings to Hacker: 20%, Tracker: 60% would statistically result in the same outcome .

 ## Mafia